-The “Simon Pride” is the older of the two groups, and is made of of Simon, Rose and Iris.
-The younger group is the “Kembe Pride,” with Kembe, Shaba and Shtuko.
+The “Simon Pride” is the older of the two groups, and is made up of Simon, Rose, and Iris.
+The younger group is the “Kembe Pride,” with Kembe, Shaba, and Shtuko.

 Female lions Iris and Rose were born on August 15, 2006.
-The twins can be difficult to tell apart – Rose is slightly smaller than Iris, and her tails is a bit fuller than her larger sister.
+The twins can be difficult to tell apart – Rose is slightly smaller than Iris, and her tail is a bit fuller than her larger sister.
 Rose tends to be more playful, starting a game of pouncing with her sister or playing with enrichment provided to the lions by the animal care staff.
-Iris tends to be the more confident and dominant of the sisters, and is often more vocal.
-She’s been known to roar on request of the animal care staff.
+Iris tends to be the more confident and dominant of the sisters and is often more vocal.
+She’s been known to roar at the request of the animal care staff.